 Indeed, it is the book of Ruth which lays the foundation for all of Jewish Society, a Jewish State and the Jewish Monarchy.
 Arguing against theories of State, it posits a theory of society – a way of constructing larger communal and political structures from the bottom up.

-Join Ronit Janet and the Academy in exploring the greatness latent in the smallest acts of kindness, of the power of women and the true strength of a Kingdom.
+Join the Academy in partnership with Beit Midrash Morasha & Emunah as we explore the greatness latent in the smallest acts of kindness, of the power of women and the true strength of a Kingdom.